hyperFounder/DSA/AdvancedTrees/README.md

 - BFS: Level order traversal. *The result of a BFS search on a graph/tree is a BFS spanning tree*.
 - Depth first search algorithms explore as deep as possible along each branch before backtracking.
 There are 3 primary forms of DFS which are mentioned below.
+- For BSTs, in order traversals will retrieve elements in sorted and ascending order.

 1. Pre-order traversal (Root, left, right)
 2. In-order traversal (Left, root, right)